adamwojs/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

           HTTP/1.1 204 No Content

 :Error Codes:
-    :400: If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
-    :401: If the user is not authorized to create this content type group
+    :401: If the user is not authorized to given location
-    :404: If a given location is not bookmarked
+    :404: If a given location not exists / is not bookmarked

 Content